TharunRacharla/SlotMachine/README.md

 # SlotMachine
 It is a Text- based slot machine emulation written in Python code.
-Code was inspired by TechWithTim, a Youtuber.
+Code was inspired by TechWithTim, a Youtuber which then I wrote and run myself.